alexonwheels644/OLED-FlipperZero_Tutorial/README.md

 > [!WARNING]
 > I do not take responsibility if you damage your board or property.
 This guide is for educational purposes only — proceed at your own risk.

+> [!NOTE]
+> ❓Do you want to use the liquid crystal display with this firmware because it has all the functions?
+> Scroll to the very bottom.

 > [!TIP]
 > ❓ Need help or have questions about building/flashing the DIY Flipper?
 > Join our community Q&A and troubleshooting discussion: **[GitHub Q&A Discussion #4](https://github.com/artema0g/oled_flipper/discussions/4)**